 The aim of the programme is to provide a broad insight into the range of work undertaken by HMRC.
 Trainees take on early responsibility and are supported by mentoring, advice and supervision to gain tax professional qualifications.

 The programme's modular structure covers both technical tax issues and professional skills, such as communication.
-It is a mixture of practical work experience in teams, formal study days, tutor-led sessions, self-study, exams and practical assessments, with regular reviews and appraisals.
+It's a mixture of practical work experience in teams, formal study days, tutor-led sessions, self-study, exams and practical assessments, with regular reviews and appraisals.
 Trainees are allocated mentors as well as supervisors.
+Stage 1 provides a broad foundation of knowledge in the different areas of tax.
+Stage 2 builds on broader professional skills and includes gaining an externally accredited qualification.

 The training is intensive and trainees need to pass an exam on each module.
-A module usually lasts about three to four months.
+A module usually lasts two to three months.

 On successful completion of the course, trainees become fully qualified senior tax professionals and are ready to assume either a technical/investigative role or a customer relationship management role.